 All lasers described by this manual fall within the limitations of Class II and Class IIIa of CDRH standards.
-All lasers covered by this manual will exhibit a label located on the top, rear of the laser chassis.
+All lasers covered by this manual will exhibit a label located on the top, rear of the laser chassis as shown in Figure 7.